 Quantity is also a major issue for groundwater.
 Briefly, the issue can be put as follows.
 There is only a certain amount of recharge into a groundwater each year, and of this recharge, some is needed to support connected ecosystems (whether they be surface water bodies, or terrestrial systems such as wetlands).
 For good management, only that portion of the overall recharge not needed by the ecology can be abstracted - this is the sustainable resource, and the Directive limits abstraction to that quantity.

-One of the innovations of the Directive is that it provides a framework for integrated management of groundwater and surface water for the first time at European level.
+One of the innovations of the Directive was that it provided a framework for integrated management of groundwater and surface water for the first time at European level.

-There are a number of measures taken at Community level to tackle particular pollution problems.
-Key examples are the Urban Waste Water Treatment Directive and the Nitrates Directive, which together tackle the problem of eutrophication (as well as health effects such as microbial pollution in bathing water areas and nitrates in drinking water); and the Integrated Pollution Prevention and Control Directive, which deals with chemical pollution.
+There are a number of measures taken at Union level to tackle particular pollution problems.
+Key examples are the Urban Waste Water Treatment Directive and the Nitrates Directive, which together tackle the problem of eutrophication (as well as health effects such as microbial pollution in bathing water areas and nitrates in drinking water); and the Industrial Emissions Directive, which deals with chemical pollution.
 The aim is to co-ordinate the application of these so as to meet the objectives established above.
 This is done as follows.

 First of all, the objectives are established for the river basin as outlined in the previous section.
 Then an analysis of human impact is conducted so as to determine how far from the objective each body of water is.
 At this point, the effect on the problems of each body of water of full implementation of all existing legislation is considered.
 If the existing legislation solves the problem, well and good, and the objective of the framework Directive is attained.
 However, if it does not, the Member State must identify exactly why, and design whatever additional measures are needed to satisfy all the objectives established.
 These might include stricter controls on polluting emissions from industry and agriculture, or urban waste water sources, say.
 This should ensure full co-ordination.